 My grants / recent awards

-• Royal Society University Research Fellowship Renewal (£389,096.39); this grant will partly support an associated postdoctoral position (starting in the 2020-2021 acadmic year)
+• Royal Society University Research Fellowship Renewal (£389,096.39); this grant partly supports an associated postdoctoral position (that started in the 2020-2021 acadmic year)

 • STFC consolidated grant 2017-2020 (approx £700,000); with CRST group